CCurl/c4/README.md

 | `a>`  | (--N)  | Pop N from the A stack. |

 ## The T Stack
-C4 includes a T stack, with same ops as the T stack. <br/>
+C4 includes a T stack, with same ops as the A stack. <br/>
 Note that there are also additional words for the return stack. <br/>

 | WORD  | STACK  | DESCRIPTION |